fxbrit/youtube-dl-automator/README.md

 ```

 After this you can simply enter `python3 main.py`, just remember to install the required dependencies.
-I personally like and suggets to use an **alias** such as `alias ytdl="/path/to/youtube-dl-automator/venv/bin/python3 /path/to/youtube-dl-automator/main.py`, in order to fetch manually when I know I'll watch my favourite channels.
+- Use an **alias** such as `alias ytdl="/path/to/youtube-dl-automator/venv/bin/python3 /path/to/youtube-dl-automator/main.py`, in order to fetch manually when I know I'll watch my favourite channels.
-If you want to automate the execution with **cron** enter `crontab -e` and then add a line like `* */6 * * * cd /path/to/youtube-dl-automator/ && venv/bin/python3 ./main.py`.
-This job for instance will check the channels every 6 hours and download the last upload in case it is new.
-A new video means that you haven't downloaded it using `youtube-dl-automator`: the script uses a file to keep track of the last video it downloaded for each channel in a file called `.last`, present in each channel folder.
+- Automate the execution with **cron** enter `crontab -e` and then add a line like `* */6 * * * cd /path/to/youtube-dl-automator/ && venv/bin/python3 ./main.py`.

-## Troubleshooting
-If a download went wrong and the script isn't able to re-download, deleting `.last` will likely fix the issue.
-The script itself handles it a bit better now, so it shouldn't occur, or at least not as often.

-## Legacy
-I will no longer be scraping invidious as the downtimes were too frequent and made the script basically useless some days.
-I decided to leave the old script in `./legacy` in case someone wants to use it or edit it.
-Below I'll also include a section of the old readme, check the history of the repo for more details.

-`Given a list of channels using their invidious links, the script scrapes the url of the last uploaded video on each channel, and then downloads it from youtube using youtube-dl.
-I decided to scrape invidious because google doesn't like when you scrape its websites.
-Instead, the script downloads from youtube in order to get the highest quality possible on videos.
-Issues are often caused by invidious instances which unfortunately tend to be banned by youtube, or can generally be unresponsive when under heavy load.
-In that case the http request will return an error and if that happens too often consider changing instance, at least temporarely.`